 Name someone to manage any property you have left to your minor children.
 Property left to children must be managed by an adult.
 When you leave property to your children (through a will, trust, or life insurance or other beneficiary designation) you can leave instructions about how that property should be managed, typically through a trust or through the Uniform Transfers to Minors Act.

-For first marriages of couples whose assets potentially exceed the state or federal estate tax thresholds, a disclaimer (aka bypass) trust is a flexible approach that enables the surviving spouse to decide whether, at the time of the first spouse's death, estate taxes are a potential issue upon the death of the surviving spouse.
+For married couples whose assets potentially exceed the state or federal estate tax thresholds, a disclaimer (aka bypass) trust is a flexible approach that enables the surviving spouse to decide whether, at the time of the first spouse's death, estate taxes are a potential issue upon the death of the surviving spouse.
 A disclaimer trust can enable the couple to save thousands of dollars in estate taxes, which results in more assets passing to their heirs.